signed/media-devices-fake/README.md

 The implementation is driven by personal need and by no means complete.
 Not implemented APIs / behaviour follows a `fail fast` approach throwing errors with additional information about the missing feature.
-If you need not implemented behaviour feel free to open a pull request.
+In case you need not implemented behaviour feel free to open a pull request.

 # How to use it